Treatment For Depression

 How To Help Someone With Depression

-In case your friend, partner, child, or family member is suffering from depression, here are some tips for you to offer them support while taking care of your own self:
+If your friend, partner, child, or family member is struggling with depression, here are some thoughtful ways you can support them—while also caring for your own well-being:

 Takeaway